semaphoreP/codeastro/Day4/README.md

 ## Learning Objectives

-  * Write tests for your code
+  * Write tests based on anticipated use cases of your code
   * Actively avoid discrminatory behavior when coding
   * (Optional) Identify what parts of your code take the longest to execute.